uit-no/github-course-guide/README.md

 First we need an organization that we will use to administer the content and members of the course.
 You need to create a new organization each time the course is given.
-The reason for this is that each course needs to be attached to a GitHub organization and course TAs need *owner* access in the corresponding organization.
+The reason for this is that each course needs to be attached to a GitHub organization and that GitHub Classroom requires course TAs to have *owner* access in the corresponding organization.

 1. Go to: https://github.com/organizations/new